Q: How do I obtain lending privileges from the library?

 Q: Who can use the Meeting Room?

 A: When events are not going on the meeting room is open to anyone to use for reading or study.
-Only certain groups may reserve the room however.
+Only certain groups may reserve the room.
 Approved users of the meeting room must fall into the following categories:

 *A non-profit organization is one engaged in civic, educational, intellectual, literary, scientific, religious, political, or charitable activities.
 It serves a public or mutual benefit other than the pursuit of profits for investors or investees.